Alwin-Lin/development-debug-androidTest/README.md

 ![Debug Java](https://user-images.githubusercontent.com/22556115/79084017-7118e280-7ce6-11ea-9e03-eab803d36aad.png)

-## Develop a CTS test module in Android Studio
+## Create debug the Android Studio project
 It is easier to develope and debug with Android Studio.
 [CTS](https://cs.android.com/android/platform/superproject/+/master:cts/;l=1?q=cts) is open source, it is possible to do so.
 However, CTS uses [a different build system](https://source.android.com/setup/build).
 You can create Android Studio [Build configuration file](https://developer.android.com/studio/build#build-files) to develope and debug the test module.

 Here is what it looks like after it's built